Atrix256/RandomCode/WebGLPBR/Readme.txt

-* make materials be defined as json, make textures loaded be the set of the textures needed.
-* make material drop down list be dynamic, and have it use the keys from the materials array
 * then, do similar with skyboxes
  * make a json list of skyboxes
  * make a dynamic drop down list of skyboxes to use